(Re-) Connecting

 Tiny Revelations

-Join us for the launch of our book exploring care, healing, and collective practice, rooted in feminist dialogue, reflection, and nonlinear, picnic-like engagement.
+Join us for a presentation of our book exploring care, healing, and collective practice, rooted in feminist dialogue, reflection, and nonlinear, picnic-like engagement.

 This publication is the result of a long process of collective reflection.
 It began with a series of workshops designed to open space for writing, dialogue, and attentive listening.
 These encounters allowed us to explore our internal dynamics, revisit our intentions and political positioning, and reflect on how our relationships – among ourselves and with others – have evolved.
 Throughout this process, we welcomed not only insights and inspiration, but also moments of uncertainty, emotional weight, and the need to slow down.